amincharoliya/amincharoliya-2.0/data/blogs/css-has-pseudo-class-selector.md

 ---
 title: CSS :has() pseudo-class selector
-description: The :has() selector is a CSS pseudo-class that allows a developer to apply styles to an element based on whether it contains another element or not.
+description: The :has() selector is a CSS pseudo-class that allows a developer to apply styles to an element based on whether it contains another element or not
 date: Nov 26, 2022
 author: 'Amin Charoliya'
 authorImage: 'amin-thumb.jpg'